green-fox-academy/huli-heartbeat-asp/README.md

 # Huli-Heartbeat-asp

 '/heartbeat' endpoint which returns with a JSON.
 The response contains a http status code and a database connection status.
 If the dbstatus is true the database is connected, if false the connection is wrong or missing.
+Only works with .NET Core 2.0.1

 To install the heartbeat package you can either use the Nuget Package Manager or the Package Manager Console.